 Share this!

-Okay, I meant two sentences each on average.
-But in the spirit of my New Year’s resolution – more action, less perfection – I’m doing my best to keep this short and sweet – and realistic
+In the spirit of my New Year’s resolution – more action, less perfection – I’m doing my best to keep this short, sweet and, as always here on Tilted Map, realistic!

-That’s what this is list about: Small, realistic, yet powerful ways to live more sustainably in 2025.
+That’s what this is list about: Small, simple yet powerful ways to live more sustainably – now updated for 2026!

-As I wrote about in my newsletter recently, most of these aren’t even things we’ve actively chosen that need to be changed.
+As I wrote about in my newsletter recently, most of these aren’t things we’ve actively chosen that need to be changed.
 They’re just bad default settings that we’ve never thought about.
-(It’s not exactly encouraged by the big corporations that dominate our attention.)
+(Thinking hard about what we buy isn’t exactly encouraged by the big corporations that dominate our attention.)

-And the good news is that I’ve done the hard part for you by researching alternatives to the bad defaults.
-Alternatives that are easy to implement – and thoroughly tested.
+And the good news is that I’ve done the hard part for you by thoroughly researching and testing simple alternatives to the bad defaults.
 (As always, everything I recommend I’ve actually used and know it’s worthwhile.)

 All of these ideas mights be new to you, or maybe you’re already doing most of them.